jimmy-vo/ObjectOrientationEstimationSystem/README.md

 # ObjectOrientationEstimationSystem
 This is a result after I investigated on many pieces of related published paper.
-It includes Matlab Modeling and simulating on KF (Kalman Filter), EKF (Extended Kalman Filter) and other optimization approaches in the Object Orientation Estimation System.
+It includes Matlab modeling and simulating on KF (Kalman Filter), EKF (Extended Kalman Filter) and other optimization approaches in the object-orientation-estimation system.

 ## Input
 * Accelerometer raw data